The course requirements are outlined on the following page: Program Info

 For either Plan Plan I, or II the student is required to pass an oral examination on work presented for the degree.

 The final oral examination should be scheduled according to the deadline established by the UCCS Graduate School Office.
 Under Plan I, the examination will consist of a defense to the thesis and its foundations.
 Under Plan II, the examination will consist of a defense of the project and its foundations.
 It is the responsibility of the M.S.
 Advisory Committee to administer the examination and to report the results to the Graduate School.
-It is the responsibility of the student to circulate a copy of the thesis or project report to each member of the M.S.
-Advisory Committee at least one week (preferably two weeks) in advance of the scheduled examination and to schedule the examination in concurrence with the M.S.
+It is the responsibility of the student to upload a copy of the thesis or project report to the GSC repository at least one week (preferably two weeks) in advance of the scheduled examination following the instructions given at the time of scheduling the defense, and to schedule the examination in concurrence with the M.S.
 Advisory Committee.
 This examination is open to the public.

 If the student fails the final oral examination, the student may not attempt the examination again until at least three months have elapsed and until the student has covered such work as may be prescribed by the M.S.
 Advisory Committee.
 The student may retake the examination only once.
 If this examination is failed twice, the student will be terminated from the program.